 Bubbles can occur on the side or in the tread of the tire.
 This can cause the vehicle to feel like it is shaking or thumping while driving.
 If you have abubble with your tire, it needs to be replaced immediately.
 This is very dangerous and will eventually lead to the tire blowing out.

-Purchasing The Right Tires
+Purchasing and Knowing When to Buy New Tires and The Right Tires

 The numbers will look something like this: 255/55/R17.
 This gives you the following information.
 The 255 represents the width of the tire necessary to operate the vehicle safely. the 55 represents the height of the sidewall, and the R17 represents the radial diameter of the wheel.

 It is always recommended that you have all the right sized tires on your vehicle so that it operates smoothly.
 Having the incorrect size can cause your vehicle to drive differently than intended, placing you at accident risk.
+It’s always to buy a set of tires instead of just one.
+Tire balancing will also help prevent uneven wear and will extend the life of your tires.

 When you replace your tires, it is also recommended that you replace them in sets of 2 or 4.
 Since tire tread does have a significant impact on how your vehicle operates, each axel should have tires with equal amounts of tread so that the axel moves the same way.
 Ultimately, having all four wheels with the same tread levels is preferred, but you can safely replace two wheels at a time.
+Tires also have a manufacturing date you should be aware of.
+Tire products can make your tires look shiny and new but this is just cosmetic.

 New Car Tire Warnings